myrazma/2022_Masterthesis_Code/README.md

 The script [adapter_ownhead_BERT.py](model/adapter_ownhead_BERT.py) is implementing a RoBERTa model with different parameter-efficient training methods like adapters and prefix tuning using the adapter hub.

 The script model_utils.py has model shared methods and class like the RegressionHead and training / evaluation methods.

+## The task: Empathy and distress prediction
+The task is a supervised regression task to predict empathy and distress ratings from texts (Buechel et al, 2018).

+Particpants were asked to read 5 news articles, after each article they reported their empathy and distress level on a 14 item questionnaire and wrote a reaction-essay.
+This essay is the base / input for our NLP model.
+The label / target are the average questionnaire.
+For an example and more information about the data please look at the [data README.md](#data/buechel_empathy/README.md).

 # Running the Project